 It's important to recognize that not everyone has the opportunity to know about making those major decisions or to keep current on the threat landscape.
 If you don't have a CISO or the structure to support an advanced IT team, it may be time to lean on outside resources for consulting.
 After all, your IT people just want to keep things working, and can easily get in the weeds with day-to-day stuff.
 That's why, Momot says, building your hiring structure correctly is a good way to start understanding the role of the CISO in your organization.
 That means creating a structure that supports learning opportunities, increased responsibility levels and openness to expert advice when expert support is essential.

-Why Structure Dysfunction Can Limit Security Health
+Organizational Structure Dysfunction Limits Network Security Health

 "In a lot of organizations there's an inherent dysfunction.
 The CEO and CXO generally just trust the IT administrator with everything.
 They also trust that they're able to keep up," Momot says.